mwbowers/mwbowers.github.io/reference/datagate/datagate-data-link/open-access-rpg.md

 ---
 title: OpenAccessRpg class
-description: Represents a method that handles I/O operations with an open access RPG program.
+description: "Represents a method that handles I/O operations with an open access RPG program. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Represents a method that handles I/O operations with an open access RPG program.